-In April of 2017, someone had filled out a form on my website requesting Foreclosure Help in Greenville NC.
+In April of 2017, someone filled out a form on my website requesting Foreclosure Help in Greenville NC.
 When I called, she told me she saw a sign on the road that said Mike Buys Houses in Greenville NC.
 After seeing the sign, she did a Google search for “Mike Buys Houses” and found me—what luck!

 We began to talk and she started to tell me about her situation…

 She had a beautiful 3 bedroom, 2 bath, single-family ranch home in Greenville NC.
-It was built in 2004, and the structure, and exterior were in good condition.
+It was built in 2004, and the structure and exterior were in good condition.
 Located 20 minutes from East Carolina University, and convenient to places of employment, and highway access.
 These are the type of houses that we love to buy!

 After speaking with this home-seller, I found out that the mortgage was a few months behind.
 Mortgage payments had not been made since December of the previous year.
 This is a situation I can help with so I decided to do some research and then set an appointment to come see the home the next day.

-I did research on the South Greenville area and I saw plenty of comparable sales, steady appreciation, as well as ample job opportunities at: East Carolina University, Pitt County Memorial Hospital, and Vidant Medical Center (which is a nationally ranked center of medicine).
+I did research on the South Greenville area and I saw plenty of comparable sales, steady appreciation, as well as ample job opportunities at East Carolina University, Pitt County Memorial Hospital, and Vidant Medical Center (which is a nationally ranked center of medicine).

 At Otranto Real Estate Co. we buy houses in good areas of North Carolina that fit these criteria!

 A few days later, I drove into Greenville and met with the sellers.
-I was able to talk to both home owners and find out more about their situation.
-The real problem was they could no longer afford to make their mortgage payments, and keep up with the expenses of home maintenance.
+I was able to talk to both homeowners and find out more about their situation.
+The real problem was they could no longer afford to make their mortgage payments and keep up with the expenses of home maintenance.

 Can no longer afford payment – Let Bank Foreclose?

-When I looked around the property to get an estimate of repairs I noticed some heavy wear & tear but nothing major.
+When I looked at the property to get an estimate of repairs I noticed some heavy wear & tear but nothing major.
 Still, to get a home ready for sale, and to compete with similar homes in the area, several thousand dollars would have to be spent.

-Their credit score was already being beaten-up by the late payments being reported by the mortgage company.
+Their credit score was already being beaten up by the late payments being reported by the mortgage company.
 The other issue was that this loan servicer seemed like they just wanted to hammer the family with collection calls until they collected their money.
 This only delayed the process and dragged their credit score lower and lower.

 The damage to their credit report would prevent them from renting another house or apartment, and give them problems when trying to get other forms of credit.

 There are also tax penalties when letting a home go into Foreclosure.
-In the event of a deficiency judgement, the seller would have gotten a “1099” from the government requiring them to pay taxes on the money that the bank wrote off as a loss.
+In the event of a deficiency judgment, the seller would have gotten a “1099” from the government requiring them to pay taxes on the money that the bank wrote off as a loss.
 This would have meant even more money out the window.

 A great way to handle debt is to get someone else to pay it for you.
-As a buyer of properties in the Greenville NC area, we’re always buying properties and then renting them out, essentially having someone else pay debt on our behalf.
+As a buyer of properties in the Greenville NC area, we’re always buying properties and then renting them out, essentially having someone else pay the debt on our behalf.

 In this particular case, there were mortgage arrears that had to be paid, and repairs that needed to be made, before being able to rent the property.
-It would have cost them about $15,000 to bring the mortgage current, and to get the property in rent-ready/sale ready condition.
+It would have cost them about $15,000 to bring the mortgage current, and to get the property in rent-ready/sale-ready condition.

 Ready to be a landlord?

-As someone with a lot of experience I can say that being a landlord is not easy, and it’s not for everyone.
+As someone with a lot of experience, I can say that being a landlord is not easy, and it’s not for everyone.
 In this case, renting a property would have added more stress and anxiety to a situation that was already difficult.

 Many times, if an owner can no longer afford their mortgage payment, they will just put the home on the market and sell the property.
 However, it costs time, and money to sell a house.